 All currently supported releases.

-See following document:
+See following cisco discussions:

 Per the Cisco document provided, configure the account to be able to request context information.